S.African Economy Rebounds In Q3 After Pandemic Crash - UrduPoint

 "Despite the rebound, the economy is still 5.8 percent smaller than it was at the end of 2019," StatSA added.

+But the continent's most industrialised economy still has a long way to clamber back before attaining pre-pandemic production levels.

-The UN forecasts that it will take around five years for South Africa's economic activity to return to pre-pandemic levels.
+Analysts expect it to take around five years for economic activity to fully recover.

+"It's a strong rebound in the third quarter but the economy is still weak, it's no way close to pre-Covid levels," Mpho Molopyane, economist at Rand Merchant Bank, told AFP.

+The "outlook is still (for) a subdued growth due to long and existing structural constraints such as electricity," she added.